GERD and hip fracture. We often

 of age.
 Manual therapy treatments, spinal manipulation

-(particularly gentle Cox® Technic), exercise, electrotherapy
+(especially gentle Cox® Technic), exercise, electrotherapy

 and the like are common ways to treat and relieve hip pain.
 Vancouver Disc Centers will set up

 Vancouver hip pain!